Joncom/impact-box2d-sugar/README.md

 #### Box2D Physics Plugin for the Impact Game Engine ####

-The goal of this plugin is to make developing Box2D games in Impact as easy as possible.
+The goal of this plugin is to make developing Box2D games as easy as possible.
 It is based off the official Impact Box2D plugin using Box2D 2.1a.

 #### What's New? ####